DiaLeor/linear-regression/README.txt

 - Plot of the line of best fit for predicted son heights (Y-hat)

 -- visualization_of_slope_stability.png
-- A visual confirming the assumption that our slopes don't change
+- Visual confirming the assumption that our slopes don't change

+-- runs_prediction_2002.png
+- Plot that predicts the runs in 2002 using data from previous years

+-- player_specific_runs_prediction_2002.png
+- Histogram that predicts the player-specific runs in 2002

+-- player_metrics_salaries.png
+- Plot showing the metrics and salaries of all players

+-- player_metrics_salaries_debut_pre1998.png
+- Plot showing the metrics and salaries of players, exluding those that debuted after 1998